DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 intensifies the features of centrality to an extreme degree.
 Once hypercentrality has been achieved in one domain, the visibility gained makes it much easier to buy out the remaining local sites.
-InterActiveCorp, the owners of the Match.com dating site and the small ads site eBay, did exactly that in order to enhance their centrality in those cultural spaces where other sites had already attained a considerable centrality.
+InterActiveCorp, the owners of the Match.com dating site and the ads site eBay, did exactly that in order to enhance their centrality in those cultural spaces where other sites had already attained a considerable centrality.
 Hypercentrality then makes it possible to start new services by benefiting from a phenomenon best described as networked